 My Twin Birth Story: Bradley & Beau

-I can’t even believe that it was over 9 months ago that I sat in that ultrasound room with Lola sitting on the chair next to me (eating goldfish at 10 o’clock in the morning just to keep her occupied) while I prepared to get my dating ultrasound for our third baby.
+I can’t even believe that it was over 9 months ago that I sat in that ultrasound room with Lola sitting on the chair next to me (eating goldfish at 10 o’clock in the morning just to keep her occupied) while I prepared to get my dating ultrasound for our third baby and now here I am writing about my twin birth story.
 My husband wasn’t there due to some work obligations but I was anxious to get our first ultrasound and show him the picture of our little peanut to be.
 The moment I heard twins my whole world changed.
 I am pretty sure there was some explicit words said all while Lo sat there clueless.
 I left in shock and wanted so badly to call Jason up and tell him the news but instead I waited.
 I waited until he got home that evening and surprised him with the biggest news of all – TWINS.
 I’d be lying if I said we both weren’t a little scared but we were also SO excited for these two blessings.
 That is where this twin journey of ours started.

 Fast forward to about halfway through my pregnancy when my OB finally started talking about birth options.
 I expressed to him how I really wanted to have them vaginally but also wanted them to come out safely.
 So he gave me ALL the stats (I wont bore you with those) but he basically told me that if they’re both head down then a vaginal birth should be no problem.
 He mentioned the chance of Baby B flipping breech once Baby A came out and the possibility of Baby B having to come out via C-section.
 If Baby A were breech when I went into labor then I would need a C-section without question.
 I spent months anticipating what would be but at every ultrasound they both remained head down.
 I read stories of babies flipping even in the 30th weeks and I just tried staying positive.
 I just kept my eye on that vaginal delivery and kept peace with the idea of a C-section.
 Worrying wasn’t going to get me anywhere and I really think that mentality helped me overall!